EnhancedMind/MusicBot/README.md

 - `player.loudnessNormalization`: whether to normalize the loudness of the songs (not recommended, currently working only for downloaded songs)
 - `player.selfDeaf`: whether to deafen the bot or not
 - `player.debug`: whether to show audioplayer debug messages or not
+- `player.library.player`: the library that will be used for streaming music (music player) - play-dl / ytdl-core
+- `player.library.downloader`: the library that will be used for downloading music (nightcore and slowed cmds) - play-dl / ytdl-core
+- `player.library.info`: the library that will be used for getting song info - ytdl-core only for now
 <br>

 - `logs.resetLogOnStart`: whether to clear the session log on start or continue at the end of the file  ´